dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 #### What to do

-Finish implementing `code/step1/string-to-char-array.c` which when fed `code/step1/seed.c`  will spit out character array describing it (as shown in the beginning of Figure 1).
+Finish implementing `code/step1/quine-gen.c` which when fed `code/step1/seed.c`  will spit out a self-contained quine that contains (1) a character array describing the input and (2) the input itself (as shown in the beginning of Figure 1).

   - We give you `code/step1/seed.c`: the main part of the C code in the paper (so you don't have to type it in).

   - When you run your finished code:

-            % ./string-to-char-array < seed.c
+            % ./quine-gen < seed.c

     You should get something that looks like: